ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-push/README.md

 **Note**:
-Android does NOT make use of the settings parameter, but you must at least supply an empty object, e.g:
+Android does NOT make use of the settings parameter, but you must supply an empty object, e.g:

     MFPPush.registerDevice({}, success, failure);